oxford-cs-advanced-ml-2014/practical1/INSTRUCTIONS.md

 ./run.sh alternating_ridge_regression.py
 ```

-This should output a bunch of numbers nad then fail with a NameError.
+This should output a bunch of numbers and then fail with a NameError.
 If this
 happens then you have set up everything correctly.

 If you move to a new machine you will need to run setup_environment.sh again.